We get so many forms each September. Can I fill out one set for both my kids?

 Kids with delayed skills or other disabilities might be eligible for special services that provide individualized education programs in public schools, free of charge to families.
 Parents work with educators to develop a plan — the individualized education plan (IEP) — to help kids succeed in school.
 The IEP describes the goals the team sets for a child during the school year, as well as any special support needed to help achieve them.

-Collaborative team teaching or CTT classes pair a general ed and special ed teacher in a classroom that has up to 40 percent children with IEPs.
+Integrated Collaborative Teaching or ICT classes pair a general ed and special ed teacher in a classroom that has up to 40 percent children with IEPs.
 Both sets of students benefit from the smaller student to teacher ratio.